What is Solar Net Metering (Net Billing)?

 BC Hydro has a very simple connection process outlined here.
 It involves the installation of solar modules on the roof, wired through an inverter and connected via a lockable disconnect to a breaker on an electrical panel.
 The system must be installed with an electrical permit, and a copy of the closed permit must be sent to the BC Hydro Net Metering management team.
 They will then issue permission to connect, and make software changes to your customers BC Hydro Account which sets up the credit process for energy sent back to the grid.
 There is no charge for customers taking advantage of BC Hydro’s Net Metering program, nor any connection charges (BC Hydro is the poster child for a good Net Metering Program).

 In BC, solar generated electricity displaces consumption first.
-When excess energy is exported, customers reduce their monthly purchases at the highest rate (currently $0.14 per kilowatt-hour (kWh) with taxes), until the lower tier consumption is reached.
+When excess energy is exported, customers reduce their monthly purchases at the highest rate (currently $0.13 with taxes), until the lower tier consumption is reached.
 Note that these rates have increased over 25% over the past 3 years, with more increases planned.

-One difference with Alberta's utilities is that they deal with exported solar power (the power generated but not needed by a home) through a Net Billing program.
-Rather than crediting a customer for each kWh, Net Billing offers a $ credit for each kWh delivered to the street.
-The rate at which these are paid to the customer varies between electricity providers.
-In January 2017, this price ranged from $0.05-$0.07/kWh (the retail "energy charge").
+Another example is ENMAX in Alberta.
+Connection rules are covered in the Alberta Micro-Generation Application Guideline.
+Alberta utilities have a Net Billing program.
+Rather than crediting your customer for kWh, Net Billing offers a $ credit for each kWh delivered to the street.
+The rate at which these are paid varies between electricity providers.
+In March, 2016 ENMAX paid $0.05/kWh (the retail "energy charge").
 Note that if a home uses most of the solar electricity rather than exporting it, the customer gets the benefit of reduced energy and delivery charges.

 Each utility has its own model of how it bills customers (fixed charges versus charges linked to kWh consumption), and how customers are compensated for the solar electricity delivered to the street.
 For your specific area check your utility website.